 Instructions to the editor: please add the following paragraph to P124L17 in the subclause 9.6.21.9 DMG Sensing Measurement Response frame format in D2.1 as shown below:

-Decline Duration Indicated field is shown in Figure 9-1137e (Decline Duration Indication field format) and it indicates a time duration within which the sensing initiator is requested not to send a new DMG Sensing Measurement Request frame after is request has been declined.
+Decline Duration Indication field is shown in Figure 9-1137e (Decline Duration Indication field format) and it indicates a time duration within which the sensing initiator is requested not to send a new DMG Sensing Measurement Request frame after its request has been declined.
 This field is present in the DMG Sensing Measurement Response frame with the Status Code set to REQUEST_DECLINED and is reserved otherwise.
+The Decline Duration field contains a duration in units of seconds.

 Instructions to the editor: please add the following paragraph to P174L11 in the subclause 11.55.3.4 DMG sensing measurement session in D2.1 as shown below: